quality-liquid/cupid_code/Documentation/Manual/installation_manual.md

     - Make sure you have followed the instructions in the README.md file.
     - Make sure you have started the server.
     - Make sure you are using the correct URL to access the server.
+    - Make sure you have migrated the server correctly.